 They say this group of mothers deserves more attention because they appear to be the least healthy at around age 40.
 Persistently unemployed mothers are in and out of the workforce, often not by their own choice.
 They repeatedly experience the highs and lows of finding rewarding work, only to lose it and have to start all over again.
 This becomes a health risk because of the stress caused by work instability.

-Women who go back to full time work shortly after having children reported better health, both physical and mental.
+Women who are working moms shortly after having children reported better health, both physical and mental.
 They have more mobility, less tendency to depression, and have more energy, at age 40.

 Frech and Damaske suggest if women are able to make good choices before they have their first child, they are more likely to enjoy better health later on.
 “Examples of good choices could be delaying your first birth until you’re married and done with your education, or not waiting a long time before returning to the workforce,” said Frech.